tkahnoski/README/README.md

 ### Quick Facts

 - I am a family man, nerd, and workaholic.
 I have two young boys who have my attention most non-working hours.
 I am also an introvert which means I am an extremely BORING person.
-- Things I am working on at in no particular order:
+- Things I am working on as an individual in no particular order:
   - Taking over the discussion
   - Giving positive feedback
-  - Thinking and talking a t, t h e, s a m e, t i m e
+  - Thinking and talking at, the, same, time
   - Friendly small talk

 ### Leadership Style